 Contract is a contract size in the instrument base currency.

 One Point is the price step (one point).

 Contract Size is a transaction volume in the base currency of the chosen trading instrument.

 Leverage is the leverage value.

-The Forex Trading calculator is a tool for informing traders about probable parameters of their future transactions and expenses required to maintain their positions.
+The Trading calculator is a tool for informing traders about probable parameters of their future transactions and expenses required to maintain their positions.
 The data obtained in the leverage trading calculator can not be considered as a suggestion or recommendation to invest funds or an incentive for making transactions.